anurag-2911/flex/README.md

 ## Overview
 This Go project processes asset data from CSV files, applying specific business logic to calculate the minimum number of application copies required based on asset types and user allocations.
+This application is a command line utility and running the application is explained in the Running the app section below.

 ## Features
 - Read and process asset data from CSV files.